Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/server-list.md

 ### Slash command syntax

 This guide will use the following syntax for slash commands: ``/command option:foo anotheroption:bar``.
 To specify a list of values (where supported), use ``|``.
-Currently only Vote Roles supports this
+Currently only Autovote Roles supports this

 ### How do I add my server?

 Good question.
 Your server should usually be automatically added for you once you add the bot to your server.
-Just set a description using ``/set field:descriotion value:My lovely description``.
+Just set a description using ``/set field:Description value:My lovely description``.
 If you do not do so, the description will be randomly set for you and it will likely not be what you want.
-You should set a long description using ``/set field:long_description`` value:My really really long description.
+You should set a long description using ``/set field:Long Description`` value:My really really long description.
 For really long descriptions, you can also create a paste on **pastebin** and provide the pastebin link as the value

 ### What is the 'State' option?